ociu/sphinx-traceability-extension/doc/design.rst

     Attributes shall be able to be added to the documentation parts.
     Attributes have a key and an optional value.
-    The set of attributes and the validness of the attribute values shall be configurable.
+    The set of attributes, their order and the validness of the attribute values shall be configurable.

 .. item:: DESIGN-RELATIONS Documentation parts can be linked to each other
     :depends_on: DESIGN-ITEMIZE